 What If the Worst Happens – a Pipe Bursts?

 Like we said before, first things first – power off your home’s water supply.
 Then, call a licensed plumber ASAP.
-As you wait on the plumber to come, start soaking up the water with a mop, towels, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
-If the damage is serious, go ahead and give your insurance agent a call – the majority of homeowners insurance covers burst pipes that end up with water damage.
+As you wait on the plumber to arrive, start soaking up the water with a mop, towels, sponges – whatever you have – to soak up as much water as you possibly can before it causes damage.
+If the damage is serious, go ahead and contact your insurance agent – the majority of homeowners insurance covers burst pipes that end up with water damage.

 Don’t wait until an emergency occurs to understand how to shut off your water supply.
-Take some time now to learn exactly where your water supply valve is located and how to correctly shut off the water to your home.
+Take a few minutes now to learn just where your water supply valve is located and how to correctly shut off the water to your home.
 A little prep now will save you precious time during a plumbing emergency.